Chelsham: Landmarks

-St Leonards Church
+St Leonard’s Church

 Other than the historic manors mentioned, there are more than 10 other listed buildings and monuments across the village.
 The Church of St Leonard is a 13th-century church largely rebuilt in the 19th century.
 It was built to serve the farms in Chelsham, and still sits in farmland in the centre of the roads and bridle ways of the parish.
-In addition to the regular services, there is a yearly cycle of services celebrating the farming year and creation, starting with a Plough Sunday service in January, and including services for Rogation, Lammas and Harvest.
+In addition to the regular services, there is a yearly cycle of services celebrating the farming year and creation, starting with a Plough Sunday service in January, and including services for Rogation, Lammas and Harvest Festival.

 During the year there are other special services, including services to remember all those who have been baptized and married at the church, an Animal Blessing service, a service to remember the departed, and the Kelly service to remember the charitable giving of a local man who became Lord Mayor of London and who is buried in the churchyard.
-There are also Taize services on some evenings.
+There are also Taizé services on some evenings.
 The rector is the Revd Michelle Edmonds.